Nick-Xing2004/geography-game-app/README.txt

 7. set up three pages and allow for going back ad forth among them

 #Project feedback:
 The project itself is interesting and gives a lot of room for free play!
-I really appreciate Change++ assigns this and desire to work on more web dev projects later.
+I really appreciate Change++ assigns this and desire to work on more web dev projects with the team later.

 #Some potential improvements:
 - For the leaderboard functionality, using database, like MongoDB, might be a more reasonable choice for storing the game records, in consideration of the stability of the app.